LEARN

 Know When Your Biceps Are Ready to Train Again

-Guessing your way back to training turns small setbacks into longer ones.
-If your biceps feel tender under pressure, elbow flexion feels restricted, or you notice lingering fatigue during pulling movements, your muscles are still repairing.
-Respect those signals: they are your body's most reliable indicator that recovery is not yet complete.
+Guessing your way back into training turns small setbacks into longer ones.
+If your biceps feel tender under pressure, elbow flexion feels restricted, or pulling movements leave lingering fatigue, you're not done repairing yet.

 Recovery Signal | What It Means | Action to Take |